Pfizer to start testing its Covid-19 vaccine in children as young as 12 - Local News 8

 Pfizer to start testing its Covid-19 vaccine in children as young as 12

-Drugmaker Pfizer has plans to start testing its experimental coronavirus vaccine in children as young as 12, and parents have already expressed interest in enrolling their kids, the researcher leading the trial told CNN Tuesday.
+Drugmaker Pfizer has plans to start testing its experimental coronavirus vaccine in children as young as 12, and parents have already expressed interest in enrolling their kids, the researcher helping lead the trial told CNN Tuesday.

 It will be the first coronavirus vaccine trial to include children in the United States.